 If you’re trying to get newsletter signups, for example, explain the value your newsletter provides.
 What will they gain by giving you their email address, and how will it improve their lives?

-Rather than endlessly tweaking the size, shape, or position of the button, make your case in simple, straightforward language.
-If you do it right, the ‘Sign up today’ button will become irresistible now matter what color it is.
+Rather than endlessly tweaking the size, shape, position, or button color, use action words to make your case in simple, straightforward language.
+If you do it right, the ‘Try it free’ button will become irresistible no matter what color it is.

 🔥Pro tip: nothing stops you from having multiple CTAs on the same page for users who need more information to make up their minds—so if you go the multiple CTA way, make sure your top-choice one stands out through color and shape.
 Here is an example:

 See how Hotjar’s product page end includes three CTAs?
 We give users:

 - The opportunity to learn more about conversion rate

 - The option to ‘Try it for free’